 Pain is treated with NSAIDs and steroid injections.
 Steroid injections and physical therapy can improve your motion.

-Left untreated, the condition often gets better by itself within 2 years with little loss of motion.
+Left untreated, the condition often gets better by itself within 2 years with little residual loss of motion.
 However, your other medical conditions may make the process last longer.

 Risk factors for frozen shoulder, such as menopause, diabetes or thyroid problems, should also be treated.